stackweaver/tree/README.md

 **Why?**

 It is being built and integrated into an educational platform for full-stack development called Stackweaver.
-This outline is central to how the platform itself will be structured; it will inform a full-stack curriculum and web docs (similar to MDN).
+This outline is central to how the platform itself will be structured; it will inform the full-stack curriculum, community structure and and web docs (similar to MDN).

 It will eventually be enhanced through features such as sandboxes, discussions, collaborative learning and mentoring.